AqwamCreates/DataPredict/docs/API/Models/UnscentedKalmanFilterDataPredictVariant.md

 Predict the value for a given data.

 ```
-UnscentedKalmanFilterDataPredictVariant:predict(stateMatrix: matrix): matrix
+UnscentedKalmanFilterDataPredictVariant:predict(previousStateMatrix: matrix): matrix
 ```

 #### Parameters:

-* stateMatrix: Matrix containing data.
+* previousStateMatrix: A matrix containing all previous state data.

 #### Returns:

-* predictedVector: A vector containing values that are predicted by the model.
+* predictedNextStateMatrix: A vector containing all next state data that are predicted by the model.

 ## Inherited From